 Remove from oven and leave at room temp until cool enough to touch.
 Finely chop the garlic and smash it with the side of your knife to make a coarse paste.

-Stir it back into the oil you cooked it in.
+Stir the oil back into it.
 Set aside until ready to use.

 Turn the oven up to 450 degrees if you are going to cook the rolls right away